 Mikaela Nhondo Erskog

 Mika is an educator and researcher.
 She has an MA in history from the University Currently known as Rhodes (UCKAR) and is a graduate of the Unit for Humanities at Rhodes University fellowship program.
 She works closely with educational programming in the National Union of Metalworkers of South Africa (NUMSA).
-In the last few years, she has been dedicated to work that builds the international networks of social movements, trade unions, and people’s organizations on the African continent, with a particular focus on education and solidarity work.
+In the last few years, she has been dedicated to work that builds the international networks of social movements, trade unions, and people’s organisations on the African continent, with a particular focus on education and solidarity work.

 Srujana has mainly worked in the area agrarian relations in India.
 She has participated in village studies in different parts of India.
 From time to time she writes on Indian banking sector issues in NewsClick.
 She was active in student politics in Delhi and still takes active interest in left politics and struggles.